Wisconsin's Phosphorus Rule

 Any permit reissued after December 2010 will be evaluated for phosphorus water quality-based effluent limits.
 Some phosphorus limits may be restrictive, while others can be easily met.
-Department staff has developed supporting resources to assist in phosphorus rule implementation including Guidance for implementation of Wisconsin’s phosphorus water quality standards.
+Department staff has developed supporting resources to assist in phosphorus rule implementation including Guidance for implementation of Wisconsin’s phosphorus water quality standards [PDF].
 Please note that this document may be evolved as the department addresses more of the many unique circumstances related to phosphorus implementation.

 Many facilities will be required to optimize their wastewater treatment plant to increase the removal of total phosphorus.
 This optimization is part of a comprehensive program to achieve water quality standard based limits for phosphorus.
-The department has developed a phosphorus operational evaluation and optimization report worksheet to aid in this effort.
+The department has developed a phosphorus operational evaluation and optimization report worksheet [PDF] to aid in this effort.

 Contact Matt Claucherty for more information about economic variances.

 - Facility upgrades: Facilities can choose to add treatment technology to their plant to comply with the new phosphorus limits.
 This is the traditional method used to comply with permit limits.

 - Water quality trading: Water quality trading allows point sources to offset their pollution load and comply with phosphorus limits by taking credit of other phosphorus reductions within the watershed.

 - Adaptive management: Similar to water quality trading, adaptive management allows a point source to reduce other sources of phosphorus pollution within a watershed to achieve compliance with phosphorus requirements.
 Unlike water quality trading, however, adaptive management focuses on improving water quality, rather than simply offsetting a permit limit.